ColinWttt/bevy_gameplay_effects/README.md

 AddEffect and RemoveEffect are used to manually add and remove effects.
 When you use RemoveEffect, all effects matching the supplied tag will be removed.

 ### Feedback Events
-Entities can react to stat effect events by listening to the following
+Systems can react to stat effect events by listening to the following

 - OnBoundsBreached\<T\>.
 This fires whenever a stat reached a limit defined by an upper/lower bound effect.
 Useful for death or overcharge effects.
 - OnRepeatingEffectTriggered